A Decentralised Digital Token Architecture for Public Transport: Abstract

 \section{Abstract}

 Digitisation is often viewed as beneficial to a user.
-Where originally people would physically have to identify to a service, pay for a ticket in cash, or go into a library to access a book, people can now achieve all of this through a click of a button.
-While these actions may seem functionally identical to their analogue counterparts, they come with one important difference.
-Namely, in the digital case, a user's actions are automatically recorded.
-The recording of user's interactions presents a problem because this information can be used outside the control of the person whom it concerns.
-This issue is only exacerbated by the centralisation of these aforementioned services' authentication mechanisms permitting the collection of even more data.
-This work aims to motivate the need and establish the feasibility for the application of a privacy-enhancing digital token management service to public transit.
-A proof-of-concept implementation of the Decentralised Digital Identity Architecture proposed by Goodell and Aste is developed.
+Whereas traditionally, people would be required to physically identify to a service, pay for a ticket in cash, or visit a library to access a book, people can now achieve all of this through a click of a button.
+Such actions may seem functionally identical to their analogue counterparts, but in the digital case, a user's actions are automatically recorded.
+The recording of user's interactions presents a problem because once the information is collected, it is outside of the control of the person whom it concerns.
+This issue is only exacerbated by the centralisation of the authentication mechanisms underpinning the aforementioned services, permitting the aggregation and analysis of even more data.
+This work aims to motivate the need and establish the feasibility of the application of a privacy-enhancing digital token management service to public transit.
+A proof-of-concept implementation is developed, building upon a design proposed by Goodell and Aste.
 This implementation was optimised for the public transport use case.
-Finally, its performance is tested in a local environment to better understand the technical challenges and assess such a system's technical feasibility in a production setting.
-It was observed that for loads between 1 and 5 requests per second the proof-of-concept performs within acceptable limits with a maximum median response time of 438 milliseconds.
-Above 5 requests per second response times drastically increase due to hardware bottlenecks.
-It was concluded that the demonstrated throughput and latency shows that the system can feasibly compete with solutions currently in use.
-Yet, further work is needed to demonstrate these performance characteristics in an environment similar to that experienced in production.
+Its performance is tested in a local environment to better understand the technical challenges and assess the technical feasibility of the system in a production setting.
+It was observed that for loads between one and five requests per second the proof-of-concept performs comparably to other contactless payment systems, with a maximum median response time less than two seconds.
+Due to hardware bottlenecks, reliable throughput in our test environment was limited to five requests per second.
+The demonstrated throughput and latency indicate that the system can feasibly compete with solutions currently in use.
+Yet, further work is needed to demonstrate their performance characteristics in an environment similar to that experienced in production.